Selected Correspondence Peter

 Granted, this is a grand, overwhelming and self-consuming feeling, but it is only a feeling.
 The ancient search for ‘expanding human consciousness’ has, and always will, produce passionate feelings of freedom inevitably intertwined with delusions of divinity.
 When one seeks to ‘expand’ one will instinctually become ALL (as in expanded to be Really Big) for if you seek hard enough you can become anything you want – or believe anything you want to believe.

-Chapter 9 When the Spirit Takes Over
+PAUL LOWE: Chapter Nine When the Spirit Takes Over

-Suggestion to the reader: The experience of this chapter can be deepened if you have it read to you while you close your eyes.
+Suggestion to the reader: The experience of this chapter can be deepened if you have it read to you while you close your eyes. <snip>

-The classic way to listen to fairy stories is to close one’s eyes and imagine the story being told to you is real.
+PETER: The classic way to listen to fairy stories is to close one’s eyes and imagine the story being told to you is real.
 It is a well-used device for instilling moral tales of good and evil in children, in hypnosis and psycho-therapy sessions, and in the spiritual world it is used in Satsangs, meditations, discourses, past-life recessions and the like.
-Closing one’s eyes is a way of cutting off the primary sensorial input and disassociating from the physical world, thereby allowing one to become more fully engaged in unfettered imagination – i.e thinking totally unrelated to reality and therefore twice removed from actuality.
+Closing one’s eyes is a way of cutting off the primary sensorial input and disassociating from the physical world, thereby allowing one to become more fully engaged in unfettered imagination – i.e. thinking totally unrelated to reality and therefore twice removed from actuality.

-Chapter 11 The ‘I’ Is Not You
+PAUL LOWE: Chapter Eleven The ‘I’ Is Not You

-The last sentence points to the fact that the spiritual philosophy and, as such, a good deal of modern psychiatry, identifies the ‘self’ as an illusion.
+PETER: The last sentence points to the fact that the spiritual philosophy and, as such, a good deal of modern psychiatry, identifies the ‘self’ as an illusion.
 The ‘self’ is an illusion made substantial and real due to an ignorance of the facts of what it is to be a human being and a lack of a direct unfiltered experience of actuality.
 The traditional subversion in spirituality is to shift one’s identity from what they call ‘I’ as ego to ‘me’ as soul – the ‘place inside all of us which is empty and at the same time, full’.
 My experience is that this state is empty of thoughts of ‘I’ but full of feelings of ‘me’.
 This feeling of ‘place’ and its resulting feeling that one is connected to ‘the source’ – or that one is ‘the source’ – is even more fictional than the original fictional ‘I’.

 The everyday-reality ‘I’ is an understandable illusion for we have, apart from brief glimpses of actuality in Pure Consciousness Experiences, no other way to interpret the fact that we are aware, conscious human beings.
 By the time our awareness develops in childhood there is already an ‘I’ being aware due to